larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

       Now you can generate a token by pressing the 'Generate New Token' button.
 The comment input is not relevant.
 In this case, "DBX_api" is chosen.
       ![Generate token](media/generate-token-1.png "Generate token")
       ![Copy token](media/generate-token-2.png "Copy token")
-      Now copy this token to the variable `dbx_token` in the `dbx-variablegroup` variable group.
+      Now copy this token to the variable `DBX_TOKEN` in the GitHub secret field for.

 ## Exercise 2: Setup and Run the CI Pipeline

 In this exercise, the CI pipeline will be built.
 In the CI pipeline a code quality check will be performed on all Python files in the repository.
 Unit tests can also be performed in this pipeline.
 In unit testing you break down the functionality of your program into discrete testable behaviors that you can test as individual units.
 However, for the sake of this tutorial, we will only do a code quality check.
 Furthermore, we would like to have a copy of all Data Science scripts, saved as an artifact.
 For each CI pipeline run, there is a corresponding set of Data Science scripts.

 After a pull-request to the `main` or `development` branch, we want this pipeline to be triggered.
-This ensures that a reviewer can review with the help of the code quality check.
+This enables the reviewer to review with the help of the code quality check.
 Furthermore, this ensures that for each pull-request there is a set of Data Science scripts saved as artifacts.

 ### Task 1: Setup the CI Pipeline
 GitHub actions works with so called 'workflow' files.
 These are `.yml` files that contain steps that are executed during a pipeline run.